AntonioMast/Project-Dungeon/README.md

 As Project Dungeon is a Unity game, the project contains a strict file structure which I am unable to change too greatly.
 The Assets folder contains everything that I created, edited, or implemented directly.
 If you would just like to read the code that I wrote for this project, then navigate to the ".../Assets/Scripts" directory to see the C# scripts that make the game work!
-Want to open the game in the Unity editor?
+Want to open and edit the game in the Unity editor?
 Just clone the project and open the unzipped file in the editor as a new project.

 Just want to play?
-Than head to releases and follow the instruction in the newest release! https://github.com/AntonioMast/ProjectDungeon/releases
+Than head to the releases and follow the instruction in the newest release! https://github.com/AntonioMast/ProjectDungeon/releases

 # Credits